Timing of sex for pregnancy

 Other things to do when trying for a baby

-If you are trying for a baby there are things you can do to improve your fertility, reduce your risks of problems during your pregnancy and protect your baby’s future health.
+If you are trying for a baby there are things you can do to improve your fertility, reduce pregnancy risks and protect your baby’s future health.

 Once you start having unprotected sex you won’t know you’re pregnant for the first few weeks.
 Trying to make some lifestyle changes now will give you peace of mind when you get pregnant.